Law would allow restraining orders to include victim’s pets.

-Madison – Today State Senator Tim Carpenter (D-Milwaukee) announced that he has introduced a bill with strong bi-partisan support that will help victims of domestic violence by taking away leverage that the perpetrators can hold over a victim by threatening harm to a victim’s pet.
+Madison – Today State Senator Tim Carpenter (D-Milwaukee) thanked his legislative colleagues in Senate and the Assembly for passing a bill he authored to help victims of domestic violence by taking away leverage that the perpetrators can hold over a victim by threatening harm to a victim’s pet.

 Under current law, a victim of abuse, harassment, or threats may obtain a temporary restraining order against the perpetrator.